vanillaSky00/NCKU2025-Parallel-Programming-in-C-for-Multiprocessor/hw3/pA/README.md

 | 2          | P₀    |
 | 3          | P₁    |

-But sometimes pivot = row 2 (on P₀) and row k=1 (on P₁).
+But sometimes pivot = row 2 (on P₀) and row k=1 (on P₁).<br>
 Now they belong to different address spaces.
 P₀ cannot directly touch P₁’s row array in memory.

 The memory space are different among MPI processes.
-And a process has its own memory space, they cannot swap pointers globally.
+And a process has its own memory space, they cannot swap pointers globally. <br>
 And it also explains why we often see copy the value from the message we receive.

 **Not threads!**
 We are creating 4 completely separate processes, each with its own: